 1. Note: To avoid disappointment, the genres considered for review are:

 a) GLBT fiction and non-fiction, b) GBLT-related biographies and autobiographies, c) GBLT historical fiction and non-fiction. d) Canadian content, e) Frontier tales, f) Biographies and autobiographies.

-2. Due to Amazon's policy of arbitrarily deleting reviews without notice, I do not post reviews to Amazon.ca or Amazon.com.
+2. Due to Amazon's policy of arbitrarily deleting reviews without notice, I do not post reviews to Amazon.ca, Amazon.com, or Goodreads.

-Instead, you can find my reviews on Goodreads, Stumble upon, Barnes & Noble, and Google Books.
+Instead, you can find my reviews on Indigo Books.ca, Stumble upon, Barnes & Noble, and Google Books.